TERMS AND CONDITIONS OF YOUR ACCOUNT

 In an effort to respect our environment, keep rates low, and help protect identity, you understand that Addition Financial does not mail paper statements when there are no transactions or statement billing for a loan, except in quarterly months.

-Your duty to report other errors - In addition to your duty to review your statements for unauthorized signatures, alterations and forgeries, you agree to examine your statement with reasonable promptness for any other error - such as an encoding error.
-In addition, if you receive or we make available either your items or images of your items, you must examine them for any unauthorized or missing indorsements or any other problems.
+Your duty to report other errors or problems - In addition to your duty to review your statements for unauthorized signatures, alterations and forgeries, you agree to examine your statement with reasonable promptness for any other error or problem - such as an encoding error or an unexpected deposit amount.
+Also, if you receive or we make available either your items or images of your items, you must examine them for any unauthorized or missing indorsements or any other problems.
 You agree that the time you have to examine your statement and items and report to us will depend on the circumstances.
 However, this time period shall not exceed 60 days.
 Failure to examine your statement and items and report any errors to us within 60 days of when we first send or make the statement available precludes you from asserting a claim against us for any errors on items identified in that statement and as between you and us the loss will be entirely yours.

 ACCOUNT TRANSFER - This account may not be transferred or assigned without our prior written consent.